techworkersco/twc-site-berlin/_events/tech-conference-2023.md

   </form>
 </div>

-It is the second time we organise this conference, [read about the first edition](https://techworkersberlin.com/events/tech-video-gaming-conference-in-berlin) here.
-Last year participants gathered at IG Metall's Berlin office, this year's conference will take place at ver.di’s headquarter in Berlin.
+This is our second conference, [read about the first edition](https://techworkersberlin.com/events/tech-video-gaming-conference-in-berlin).
+Last year participants gathered at IG Metall's Berlin office, this year's conference will take place at ver.di's headquarter in Berlin.

 ![Group photo of Tech Workers Conference from last year](/assets/img/crowd_twc.jpg)

 We are bringing 100+ English speaking tech workers from 50+ companies together for a two day conference in Berlin.
-Year round, we regularly network and stay in touch with each other, so it is an opportunity to celebrate each other's milestones, successes and learning over the year.
+Year round, we regularly network and stay in touch with each other.
+The conference is an opportunity to celebrate each others' milestones, successes and learnings over the year.

 There will be interactive workshops, discussions, and the opportunity to activate your workplaces.
 Topics include societal issues like rent, inflation, ecology and practical workplace issues like surveillance, gender pay gap, mass-layoffs and migrant organising.